Trivivium/devops-2k20/report/REPORT.md

 solution.
 We found a Github repository for a [RedBear.LogDNA](https://github.com/RedBearSys/RedBear.LogDNA) library, but upon further study it seemed to not be actively supported with few issues and pull requests.
-And the issues there was mentioned deal-breaking issues related to crashes of the application utilizing the library.
+And the issues there were mentioned deal-breaking issues related to crashes of the application utilizing the library.

 To send structured logs to Elasticsearch we used the .NET based library